 8. Regal Airport Hotel, Hong Kong

-The hotel is extremely big with 1,171 guest rooms and state-of-the-art meeting and conference facilities, including Hong Kong’s largest hotel ballroom.
-Its bedrooms are heavily cream in decor, with cream walls, cream headboards, cream sofas and some even have cream carpets (which seems to be an unwise colour for a hotel carpet!).
-You can dine in 6 restaurants and bars, and it has a luxurious spa, an outdoor pool and an indoor heated swimming pool.
+The hotel is extremely big, with 1,171 guest rooms and state-of-the-art meeting and conference facilities, including Hong Kong’s largest hotel ballroom.
+Its bedrooms are heavily cream in decor, with cream walls, cream headboards, cream sofas, and some even have cream carpets (which seems to be an unwise color for a hotel carpet!).
+You can dine in 6 restaurants and bars, and it has a luxurious spa, an outdoor pool, and an indoor heated swimming pool.

-The Yas Viceroy Abu Dhabi is located in Abu Dhabi’s most desirable destination, Yas Island.
-The hotel enjoys a stunning location, set half on land and half on water and is connected to the Yas Marina Circuit with easy access to a wide range of attractions including theme parks, shopping malls, a golf course, beach and a marina.
+The W Abu Dhabi is located in Abu Dhabi’s most desirable destination, Yas Island.
+The hotel enjoys a stunning location, set half on land and half on water.
+It is connected to the Yas Marina Circuit with easy access to a wide range of attractions, including theme parks, shopping malls, a golf course, a beach, and a marina.

-Innovative technology such as mood lighting options, centralized speakers and a media hub panel offering easy connectivity to game consoles, iPod, phones or music player, mean this hotel is rather special.
-The hotel features eleven unique dining venues, a spa and fitness center as well as two outdoor pools and a kid’s zone.
+Innovative technology such as mood lighting options, centralized speakers, and a media hub panel offering easy connectivity to game consoles, iPods, phones, or music players, mean this hotel is rather special.
+The hotel features eleven unique dining venues, a spa, and a fitness center, as well as two outdoor pools and a kid’s zone.

 10. Dubai International Hotel

-They also provide a complimentary meet and greet from your flight so you will be met by a representative from the hotel and escorted through security and up in the elevator up to Concourse A. Dubai International Hotel has, howver, been described as sterile, and this is true, plus there are no views.
-But the hotel is incredibly convenient if you have a quick overnight in Dubai as you don’t even have to go through immigration or take a taxi, it’s right there in the actual airport.
-Also, if you have access to Emirates’ first class lounge (the best is located in Concourse A) you can go down a couple of floors to the lounge to hang out, giving this hotel extra value for travellers flying in first or business or paying to get access to the pre-flight airport lounge.
+They also provide a complimentary meet and greet from your flight so you will be met by a representative from the hotel and escorted through security and up in the elevator up to Concourse A. Dubai International Hotel has, however, been described as sterile, and this is true, plus there are no views.
+But the hotel is incredibly convenient if you have a quick overnight in Dubai as you don’t even have to go through immigration or take a taxi.
+It’s right there in the actual airport.
+Also, if you have access to Emirates’ first-class lounge (the best is located in Concourse A), you can go down a couple of floors to the lounge to hang out, giving this hotel extra value for travelers flying in first or business or paying to get access to the pre-flight airport lounge.